Hippolytus (play): Synopsis

 Theseus returns and discovers his wife's dead body.
 Because the chorus is sworn to secrecy, they cannot tell Theseus why she killed herself.
 Theseus discovers a letter on Phaedra's body, which falsely asserts that she was raped by Hippolytus.
 Enraged, Theseus curses his son either to death or at least exile.
 To execute the curse, Theseus calls upon his father, the god Poseidon, who has promised to grant his son three wishes.
 Hippolytus enters and protests his innocence but cannot tell the truth because of the binding oath that he swore.
-Taking Phaedra's letter as proof, Hippolytus proudly defends his innocence, saying that he has never looked at any women with sexual desire.
+Taking Phaedra's letter as proof, Hippolytus proudly defends his innocence, saying that he has never looked at any woman with sexual desire.
 Theseus does not believe his son and still exiles him.
-As Hippolytus is departing he swears that if he lying then Zeus should strike him down on the spot.
+As Hippolytus is departing he swears that if he is lying then Zeus should strike him down on the spot.

 The chorus sings a lament for Hippolytus.

 A messenger enters and describes a gruesome scene to Theseus; as Hippolytus got in his chariot to leave the kingdom, a bull roared out of the sea, frightening his horses, which dashed his chariot among the rocks, dragging Hippolytus behind.
 Hippolytus seems to be dying.
 The messenger protests Hippolytus' innocence, but Theseus refuses to believe him.

 Theseus is glad that Hippolytus is suffering and about to die.
-But then the goddess, Artemis, appears and rages at Theseus for killing his own son; she brutally tells him the truth and that Aphrodite was behind all their suffering due to her feeling disrespected due to Hippolytus's pride in his chastity: there was no rape, Phaedra had lied, his son was innocent.
-Theseus is painfully devastated by this revelation.
+But then the goddess, Artemis, appears and rages at Theseus for killing his own son.
+She brutally tells him the truth and that Aphrodite was behind all their suffering, because she felt disrespected by Hippolytus's pride in his chastity.
+Artemis states that there was no rape, Phaedra had lied, and Theseus' son is innocent.
+Theseus is devastated by this revelation.
 Hippolytus is carried in physically battered and barely clinging to life.
 In the last moments of the play, Hippolytus forgives his father, kind words are exchanged between father and son, and then Hippolytus dies.
 Theseus is then left living to dwell on the fact that he killed his beloved son.

-Interpretations

-In this play, all characters, the humans and gods, have imperfections and can be jealous and brutal in vengeance.
-They all have blindnesses that keep them from seeing and understanding others with empathy and these blindnesses result in tragedy.
-The play presents two goddesses who represent two aspects of the human spirit in conflict: One aspect is love, represented by Aphrodite and personified by Phaedra.
-The second aspect is what the play refers to as sophrosyne, which is represented by Artemis and personified by Hippolytus.
-Sophrosyne can be defined in part as being chaste, pure, clear-headed and untainted by sexual desire.